 Periphyton was sampled directly from cobble on the streambed.
-The periphyton was collected from a specific area of cobble, following the rapid bioassessment techniques of Barbour et al. 1997, but with more replicates per site to increase sample precision.
+The periphyton was collected from a riffle area of submerged cobble, following the rapid bioassessment techniques of Barbour et al. 1997, but with more replicates per site to increase sample precision.
 The concentrations of chlorophyll-a were determined to estimate periphyton standing crop.

-Aquatic invertebrates were collected at each sample site using five drift nets installed in riffle habitat.
+Aquatic invertebrates were collected at each sample site using five drift nets installed in riffle habitat along a transect perpendicular to flow.
 The drift nets were set for one hour and the water depth and average water velocity through each net were measured.
-After one hour, the drift nets were pulled, materials (debris and invertebrates) in the net were flushed to the cod end, transferred to a labeled sample container, preserved, and transported back to Fairbanks where they were sorted and identified.
+After one hour, the drift nets were pulled, materials (debris and invertebrates) in the net were flushed to the cod end, transferred to a labeled sample container, preserved in denatured ethanol, and transported back to Fairbanks where they were sorted and identified.